bfasenfest/modelscope-image-to-video/README.md

-# Modelscope text2video transformed to text + img2video
+# Modelscope text to video synthesis model transformed to be text + image to video
-## Finetune the modelscope text to video model to support image conditioning and create infinite length videos
+## Training and inference scripts for creating videos from a static image

-This project involves fine tuning the modelscope damo text to video to support image conditioning
+This project contains the code for transforming the modelscope text to video synthesis model to a text + image to video model and the code for generating videos with the new model.

 ## Getting Started